vertesy/Seurat.utils/README.md

 ```R
 require("Seurat.utils")
 ```

+**NOTE: If you type 'all' when R asks to update dependencies, you may get into installation errors / infinite loops.
+If updating fails, type 'no' when prompted. **

 Alternatively, you simply source it from the web.
 *This way function help will not work, and you will have no local copy of the code on your hard drive.*